 Fanboy’s Annoyance List

-Blocks social media embeds, in-page pop-ups, and other distractions.
-Also incorporates the EasyList Cookie List and Fanboy’s Social Blocking List.
+This list helps block social media embeds, in-page pop-ups, and other distractions.
+It also incorporates the EasyList Cookie List and Fanboy’s Social Blocking List.

 AutoTrader (UK)

+The EasyList rules are quite basic – just a list of domains or html snippets, which their client apps block when they find a match.
 Autotrader is a well known example (see Digidays article, worth a read).
-The EasyList rules are quite basic – just a list of domains or html snippets, which their client apps block when they find a match.
-In this case certain patterns of JavaScript and CSS on the AutoTrader site were also in the EasyList, making the site unusable for anyone with an ad-blocker.
+In this case certain patterns of JavaScript and CSS on the AutoTrader site matched snippets in the EasyList, making the site unusable for anyone with an ad-blocker.
 Buttons disappeared, product images failed to load, and forms simply broke.

 When AutoTrader reached out, an EasyList admin refused to cooperate, insisting AutoTrader adapt their own site instead.
 Remember, they are volunteers, not professionals.

 This isn’t an isolated occurance: any e-commerce or media site with dynamic widgets, embedded scripts or lots of css is at risk of similar breakage.
-If you use a commercial web template it is likely that any standard sidebar or menu placement will be flagged as an ad, even if you don’t use it for that.
+If you use a commercial web template it is feasible for any standard sidebar or menu placement will be recognised as an ad, even if you don’t use it for that.

 As Digiday said, It’s crazy that more people don’t know about this.